fastoch/JavaScript/React Bun Hono Tuto.md

 - Leave settings to defaults
 - Open this up in VS Code: `code .`
 - The `index.ts` file is going to be the **entry point** of the application
-  - to run the app in watch mode: `bun --watch index.ts` (watch for changes and restart the app)
+  - to run the app in watch mode, the default cmd is: `bun --watch index.ts` (watch for changes and restart the app)

 In the `package.json` file let's create 2 scripts:
 ```json